xiejw/dotfiles/doc/golang.md

 ## Install

-Go [official site](golang.org) to download.
+Go [official site](http://golang.org) to download.
 It is recommended not to use Linux distro package to install.
+Typically, the install can be done via:

+    sudo tar -C /usr/local -xzf go$VERSION.$OS-$ARCH.tar.gz

 ## Golang `third_party` Libraries and Binaries